Jam jar Christmas – how to decorate with garden clippings

 Is it legal to pick up pine cones and twigs from the ground?

-The Magna Carta stated that every common man had the right to pick up deadwood, but this was rescinded in 2008.
+The Magna Carta stated that every common man had the right to pick up deadwood, but this was rescinded as part of an EU Health & Safety directive in 2008.
 Now you cannot legally take fallen wood, seeds or leaves from, for example, Forestry Commission land.
-To take from private land, you need to ask the landowner.
+To take from private land, you need to ask the landowner – although this post isn’t legal advice.
+It’s just warning you that there may be legal issues around foraging, and that it’s your responsibility to find out how they apply to you.

 The law on theft is not always considered applicable to wild plants, but it’s complex.
-The Woodland Trust has foraging guidelines, but the best thing you can do is to ask.
+The Woodland Trust has foraging guidelines.
+If you’re going out foraging elsewhere, the easiest thing is probably to make sure that you ask whoever owns or manages the land.

 Anything else to worry about?